narnoura/ProcessCorpora/README.md

 # ProcessCorpora
-Process corpora building word embeddings in different languages
+Process corpora for building word embeddings in different languages